NeuroForLunch/gnuradio-block-docs/documentation_none/_radar/_readme_radar.md

 `cmake ../` // build makefiles
 `make` // build toolbox

-Some testcases use huge buffer sizes.
-Therefore you have to increse the maximum size of a single shared memory segment.
+Some test cases use huge buffer sizes.
+Therefore you have to increase the maximum size of a single shared memory segment.
 Run following line to fix that.
 Additionally the script configures some USRP stuff.
-All changes will be resetted after reboot.
+All changes will be reset after reboot.

 `sudo ./../examples/setup/setup_core`